Changes to Personal Information

-The Federal 2015 Form W-4, Employee’s Withholding Allowance Certificate has been made available by the IRS.
+The Federal Form W-4, Employee’s Withholding Allowance Certificate has been made available to update through Employee Self Service.

-Employees who claimed exempt status in 2014 and wish to continue their exemption for 2015 must submit a new Form W-4 to the Payroll Department by February 2, 2015.
-These employees should complete only lines 1, 2, 3, 4, and 7, and sign the form to validate it.
+Employees who claimed exempt status in 2018 and wish to continue their exemption for 2019 must submit a new Form W-4 through Employee Self Service in February.

-If an employee whose exemption expires on Feb.
-16 does not file a new form, withholding will be as if the employee were single, claiming no withholding allowances until the employee submits a new Form W-4 .
+If an employee whose exemption expires and does not file a new form, withholding will be as if the employee were single, claiming no withholding allowances until the employee submits a new Form W-4 .

 Form W-4—Employee's Withholding Allowance Certificate

 The Connecticut W-4 is also available to update through Employee Self Service.

 The Department of Revenue Services offers a free informational packet called Is My Connecticut Withholding Correct?* for employees who are uncertain of their tax liability.